andrei-grosuliac/FirstJavaGame/FirstGame/README.txt

-- download folder and run .exe or .jar file
+- download FirstGameLaunch folder and run .exe or .jar file